jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ![](8-influx.png)

-# **Grafana Dashboard**
+# Grafana Dashboard

 Grafana is an open-source platform to build monitoring and analytics dashboards that also runs within the Docker container.
 Navigating to the web based user interface allows us to see the dashboard with the Model Driven Telemetry data

-1. Verify Grafana is running:

-**ps xa | grep grafana**
+Verify Grafana is running: with the following command: **ps xa | grep grafana**

 ```
 44 ?
 Sl 0:32 /usr/sbin/grafana-server --pidfile=/var/run/grafana-server.pid --config=/etc/grafana/grafana.ini --packaging=deb cfg:default.paths.provisioning=/etc/grafana/provisioning cfg:default.paths.data=/var/lib/grafana cfg:default.paths.logs=/var/log/grafan cfg:default.paths.plugins=/var/lib/grafana/plugins**
 ```

-1. Open Firefox or Chrome and access the interface Grafana at [http://10.1.1.3:3000](http://10.1.1.3:3000/)
+Step 1.
+Open Firefox or Chrome and access the interface Grafana at [http://10.1.1.3:3000](http://10.1.1.3:3000/)

 You should see the following dashboard after logging in with admin:Cisco123

 ![](9-grafana-grpc.png)

 To better understand the Grafana dashboard, lets edit the dashlet to see which data is being displayed:

-1. Access the Grafan UI on HTT port 3000
+Step 2.
+Access the Grafan UI on HTT port 3000
-2. Click the ** "CPU Utilization – 5 Second "** drop-down and then select ** "Edit "**
+Step 3.
+Click the **"CPU Utilization"** drop-down and then select **"Edit "**

 ![](9b-grafana-edit.png)

-1. Review the information this is pre-configured for this particular chart:
+Step 4.
+Review the information this is pre-configured for this particular chart, specifically the FROM and SELECT sections

 ![](9c-grafana-details.png)

-# **Conclusion**
+# Conclusion

 This module has shown how to configure the gRPC Dial Out configured telemetry feature on IOS XE.
 Using the Docker container with the open-source Telegraf + InfluxDB + Grafana stack you were able to receive, store, and visualize the telemetry information.